zhanglabtools/STADiffuser/README.md

 ## Overview
 STADiffuser is a cutting-edge deep generative model designed to simulate high-fidelity spatial transcriptomic (ST) data.
-This tool addresses the limitations of current spatial transcriptomics technologies, such as high costs, data sparsity, and limited resolution, by providing a versatile simulation framework that can generate accurate and detailed ST data.
+By providing a versatile simulation framework that can generate accurate and detailed ST data, this tool enables various downstream tasks, including: imputation, super-resolution, in silico experiments, and cell type-specific gene identification.

 ## Architecture
 STADiffuser's architecture is composed of a two-stage framework designed for high-fidelity simulation: